 currypp, Curry source files containing integrated code can be translated by running

 currypp <org-filename> <input-file> <output-file> foreigncode [-o]

 -ois given, a copy of the translated code is stored in the file

-To preprocess SQL statement, add the option:
+To preprocess SQL statements, you might add the option

 The basic syntax of integrated code in Curry program looks like

 langtag is a tag indicating the kind of integrated language, and